 - Firefox developed Total Cookie Protection (TCP), its latest cookie-blocking feature that has been built into the enhanced tracking protection (ETP) strict mode.
 TCP operates by maintaining a separate “cookie jar” for every website a user may visit.
 So instead of being saved to one file, third-party content is compartmentalized into the “cookie jar” of each respective website.

 - Chrome’s dominance in search and advertising markets have delayed its ability to block third-party cookies by default.
-Instead, it is providing users with the option to block them on their own until they phase out completely in early 2022.
+Instead, it is providing users with the option to block them on their own until they phase out completely by late 2023.
 This will make Chrome one of the last web browsers to fully ban third-party cookies.